taterbase/taterbase.github.com/_posts/2014-10-14-how-to-enable-a-mongodb-replica-set-on-travis.md

   - mongodb
 ```

-Here we just say that we're using node, we want to test on version `0.10` and `0.11`,
+This config just says that we're using node, we want to test on version `0.10` and `0.11`,
-and under `services` we say we want access to MongoDB.
+and under `services` we say we want access to a MongoDB database.
 The problem with this
 setup is [oplog-transform-tail](http://npm.im/oplog-transform-tail) requires access to
 [MongoDB's oplog](http://docs.mongodb.org/manual/core/replica-set-oplog/).
 By default
-MongoDB starts as a single server with no replica set and it does not utilize the oplog.
+MongoDB starts as a single server with **no** replica set and as such does not utilize the oplog.

-To turn this feature on we just need to guide Travis a little bit more.
-Travis has
+To turn this feature on we just need to guide Travis a little bit and tell it to set our MongoDB
-a few [lifecycle entrypoints](http://docs.travis-ci.com/user/build-lifecycle/) that we can
+up as a [replica set](http://docs.mongodb.org/manual/core/replication/).
+Luckily Travis has a few [lifecycle entrypoints](http://docs.travis-ci.com/user/build-lifecycle/) that we can
-take advantage of to enhance the MongoDB database we're using.
-We'll use the `before_script`
+take advantage of to do just that.
+Our use case just needs to happen before the `script` event (when the tests get run)
-hook to make the changes before our tests run.
+so we'll use the `before_script` hook to make the changes ensuring our database is set up properly for testing.
+Here's our new config for Travis:

 ```yaml
 #.travis.yml